acrylic in 30 Seconds

 Prerequisites

-paint plastic material
+paint plastic fiber color material

 Learn Next

-polymer synthetic emulsion
+polymer pigment synthetic emulsion textile

 Advanced